Kathryn Finney

 Read

-The Receipt on Fundraising in 2026
+The Receipts on Fundraising in 2026

 What's actually happening in venture for underestimated founders right now, and how to play it.